engichang1467/reverb/README.md

 Please keep in mind that Reverb is not hardened for production use, and while we do our best to keep things in working order, things may break or segfault.

-> :warning: Reverb currently only supports Linux based OSes.
+> :warning: This Reverb currently only supports MacOS.

 The recommended way to install Reverb is with `pip`.
 We also provide instructions to build from source using the same docker images we use for releases.